 The trucking industry is a critical pillar of the economy that most people take for granted.
 Truckers are responsible for moving 70% of all freight in the United States, and most U.S. communities depend on trucks for the delivery of everyday goods such as food, medicine, fuel, and much more.
 Trucks are everywhere, which means so are truck accidents.

 Many truck accidents happen when drivers operate their vehicles carelessly and negligently under the circumstances.
-For instance, a driver might violate a traffic law, fail to watch the road, or operate their vehicle while under the influence of alcohol or drugs.
+For instance, a driver might violate a traffic law, drive distracted, fail to watch the road, or operate their vehicle while under the influence of alcohol or drugs.
 At other times, trucking companies may fail to hire and retain capable drivers to operate their vehicles.

 Besides the potentially deadly nature of some of these accidents, there is also the possible spilling of the truck’s cargo that could, at times, involve hazardous chemicals and other dangerous cargo, which can turn even a minor accident into a more serious one, if not a disaster altogether.

 If you suffered injuries in a cargo spill incident – or any other type of tractor-trailer crash – please let our Chicago truck accident lawyers evaluate your rights.
 Our legal team can investigate the circumstances surrounding your accident and determine how it occurred – and who likely caused it.
 We may then be able to file a personal injury claim or lawsuit on your behalf and pursue the monetary damages you deserve for your injuries.

 When a truck crashes, a trailer door opens, or cargo securement otherwise comes loose, items can fall across the highway.
 Some drivers might not be able to stop in time, causing chain-reaction crashes in many situations.